-When I stood in the aisle helping choose items for our first baby registry, I was overwhelmed by wanting to make the best choices and not knowing where to start.
-What I learned is that the best way to make these choices is one at a time and with a little bit of research.
+What I’ve learned is that the best way to make these choices is one at a time and with a little bit of research.
 For more information about pacifier shapes and sizes, plus potential advantages and drawbacks, keep reading.

 Does pacifier shape matter?

 - Cherry – Similar to the cylindrical nipple, this one has a much more bulbous tip.
-This shape is often advertised as being the most natural option and is typically a good choice for breastfeeding babies because it so closely mimics the shape of mom’s nipple.
+This shape is often advertised as being the most natural option.

 Can certain pacifier shapes cause dental problems?